 What is a Networking Email Subject Line?

 Sending a networking email to establish a relationship can be tricky.
-Your recipient doesn’t know you yet, so your email should be convincing enough to make them open it.
+Your recipient doesn’t know you yet, so your email should be convincing enough to coax them to open it.

-Make sure your subject line looks valuable and authentic — after all, you never get a second chance at first impressions.
+So make your email subject line count.
+After all, you never get a second chance at first impressions.

 - Reaching out for some expert advice on [topic]